UN rights chief warns of abuses amid Taliban’s Afghan blitz - NewsBreak

 UN rights chief warns of abuses amid Taliban’s Afghan blitz

-The U.N. human rights chief warned Tuesday that she had received credible reports of severe abuses in areas under Taliban control in Afghanistan including “summary executions” of civilians and security forces who had laid down their arms and restrictions on women.
+GENEVA — (AP) — The U.N. human rights chief warned Tuesday that she had received credible reports of severe abuses in areas under Taliban control in Afghanistan, including “summary executions” of civilians and security forces who had laid down their arms and restrictions on women.

 Michelle Bachelet urged the Human Rights Council to take “bold and vigorous action” to monitor the rights situation in Afghanistan, where the Taliban’s stunning takeover raised fears that they will return the country to the brutal rule they imposed when they were last in power.